skilesare/immortality/the_pattern_language/eld_eldercare.md

 The amount of prefs that can be conveyed should be tied to the length of life so that there is never any advantage conveyed by death.

+I hope that this pattern becomes extinct as we move toward longer lives.

 Therefore:

 **Allow a portion of owned prefs to flow to those who provide elder care.**